kazimieras-mi/bearblog-claritas-theme/README.md

 If the image is embedded with a class `inverting`, its colors will be inverted in dark mode.
 This is useful for schematics.

 ### Utility Classes
-Class `center` centers the element. `block` makes it a block element (text will appear above and below it). `inline` does the opposite. `invisible` hides the element, `invisible-on-print` hides an element in print only.
+Class `center` centers the element. `block` makes it a block element (the text will appear above and below it). `inline` does the opposite. `invisible` hides the element, `invisible-on-print` hides an element in print only.

 ### Infobox
 Info boxes can be created with highlights: `==Info Box Text==`.